smitc29/Checkers_HTML-Javascript/README.md

 - v15 - 8/28/2019 - (Made AI more pragmatic, using new function and replaced older one)
 - v16 - 8/29/2019 - (AI assigns a 'score' to each move it can make, then moves accordingly)
 - v18 - 9/4/2019 - (AI can no longer change pieces when presented with a combojump)
+- v19 - 9/4/2019 - (AI becomes more aggressive when opponent has fewer pieces)